 Traditional pea unique to the farm communities of the Northern Netherlands.
 The name is derived from the Capuchin monks, who are said to have developed this type of pea in the 1500s.
 This compact variety (approximately 1m) has pretty, fragrant bicolour pink and violet flowers and large, starchy peas, perfect for drying and using as mushy peas.

 Thought to have originated in Gayton, Northamptonshire and developed from Knights Tall Green Marrow.
 According to Peas of New York (1928) some seeds made their way to Northampton-based seed merchant Messrs Jeyes, who marketed the variety as Jeyes Conquerer.
-A tall pea (1.8-2.1m) producing white flowers and a heavy crop of large, sweet, solid peas tightly packed in their pods.
-Delicious fresh, but will also freeze very well, maintaining their flavour.
+The Gardeners' Chronicle and Agricultural Gazette for 1859 published a selection of glowing testimonials, and a long list of growers willing to support these.
+A tall pea (1.8-2.1m) producing white flowers and a heavy crop of large, sweet, solid peas tightly packed it their pods.
+Delicious fresh, but will also freeze very well maintaining their flavour.